 How long does the program take?

-To graduate with a Bachelor's degree in Business Administration, Health Care Administration, Health Studies or Behavioral Sciences, a student needs 122 total credits.
+To graduate with a bachelor degree in Business Administration, Health Care Administration, Health Studies or Behavioral Sciences, a student needs 122 total credits.
 To graduate with an Associate’s degree, a student needs 65 total credits.
 All classes are taught in an accelerated format—one night a week for 4-6 weeks with featured Saturdays.
 Beyond the program’s requirements, additional classes may be needed, depending on the number of transferable credits.
-It’s individual and personalized, so let us work with you to determine your graduation plan.
+It is individual and personalized, so let us work with you to determine your graduation plan.

 When can I start?